mrgurgel/positional-tweak/README.md

 # positional-tweak

-## Transform your positional string to regular Java's POJOs files.
-No more subtrings done by hand
+## Converts a given positional string into a instance of POJO using Java Annotations

 ### Requirements

 a) Import this project;
+b) Java 8;

-b) Your POJOs MUST have a default constructor;
+c) Your POJOs, that will be annotated with positional-tweak annotations, MUST have a default constructor;

 ### Steps to use: